-Regardless of whether or not the instructor announces an attendance policy, students who fail to attend seventy-five percent of scheduled class meetings for a course may be administratively withdrawn from the course.
+Regardless of whether or not the instructor announces an attendance policy, students must attend a minimum of seventy-five percent of scheduled class meetings for a course.
+Failure to do so may result in administrative withdrawal from the course.
+If a student registers for a class after the start of the term, the absences prior to their enrollment will not be counted against them.
+However, once a student is officially registered in a class, they will be expected to meet the attendance requirements of the class.
 If a student is administratively withdrawn from all courses due to failure to attend class meetings, the student may be administratively withdrawn from law school.